benjaminmiles/react-three-layout-controls/README.md

 };
 ```

-## Hot Keys
+## Transform Modes

-- Cycle through transform control modes with the `t` hotkey.
+Cycle through transform control modes by double-clicking an object or with the `t` hotkey.

+## Copy To Clipboard

-- Use your copy command to add the current transform props to your clipboard.
+Use your keyboards's copy command to add the last selected transforms prop to your clipboard.
+By default it will copy the values as React props, but you can change that behavior by passing "props", "arrays", or "vectors" to the 'copyFormat' prop.

 ## Advanced Use